 Imagine a system made of 4 pieces, each of mass m.
 Einstein pointed out that the total mass of the system should be Mc2 = ℰ + 4mc2

-energy of the system, the sum of the kinetic and potential
+total kinetic energy plus the sum of the total potential

 Physicists define the binding energy of a system as B = -ℰ,